etiamz/optiscope/README.md

 ## Optiscope inside Optiscope

-Another interesting example, although perhaps not that practical, is to execute an optimal machine _from within_ an optimal machine:
+Another interesting example, although perhaps not that practical, is to execute an optimal machine [_from within_] an optimal machine:

+[_from within_]: examples/optiscope-inside-optiscope.c

 ```c
 // Includes omitted...